The ALD Archive

 - all questionnaires (originals and copies) from ALD-I and ALD-II

-- all audio material (originals and copies) collected in the field during work on the ALD-I and ALD-II (ALD-I: C-90 cassettes; ALD-II: Sony MiniDiscs)
+- all audio materials (originals and copies) collected in the field during work on ALD-I and ALD-II (ALD-I: C-90 cassettes; ALD-II: Sony MiniDiscs)

-- color slides (“ethnophotography”) from the projects ALD-I and ALD-II: approx. 12,000 slides give a visual impression of the people, the environment and the geographical location (“habitat”) of the 217 surveying points.
+- colour slides (“ethnophotography”) from the ALD-I and ALD-II projects: approx. 12,000 slides give a visual impression of the people, the environment and the geographical location (“habitat”) of the 217 survey-points.

-- The ALD-II research library offers a complete overview of and insight into matters of linguistic, historical, geographic and ethnographic relevance within the ALD zone.
+- The ALD research library offers as far as possible a complete overview of and insight into matters of linguistic, historical, geographic and ethnographic relevance within the ALD zone.
 It also covers the following fields: general linguistics (especially geolinguistics), quantitative linguistics, statistics, numerical classification, informatics and cartography.
-Scope of current collection: approx. 3,000 volumes (monographs, grammars, dictionaries, atlases) and single articles, including fifteen current journal subscriptions.
+Scope of current collection (mid-2014): approx. 5,000 volumes (monographs, grammars, dictionaries, atlases) and single articles.
+In 2014 the majority of the fifteen current journal subscriptions were transferred to the University Library.
+The incorporation of the 5,000 titles of the ALD Library into the electronic catalogue of Salzburg University Library is projected for 2014.